Canada country brief

 The executive branch is the decision-making branch comprising the Governor General, the Prime Minister and the Cabinet.
 The Prime Minister is the leader of the party with the largest number of seats in the House of Commons.

 The legislative branch is the law-making branch, which is made up of the House of Commons and the appointed Senate.
 The House of Commons has 338 members.
-The next election is scheduled for October 2019.
+The next election is scheduled for 2023.
 The Senate has 105 senators appointed on a regional basis to review proposed legislation and to provide a forum for debate.
 Senators are appointed by the Governor General, on the advice of the Prime Minister.
-Prime Minister Justin Trudeau's Liberal Party, secured a parliamentary majority in elections in October 2015.
+Prime Minister Justin Trudeau's Liberal Party, formed a minority government in October 2019.

 The judicial branch is a series of independent courts that interpret the laws passed by the other two branches.